borisyankov/rulespal/data/rulebooks/arkham_horror_card_game_reference.md

 * If there are no “Objective – ” requirements for advancing the current act, during any investigator’s turn the investigators may, as a group, spend the requisite number of clues (usually conveyed as a “per investigator” value) from their investigator cards to advance the act deck.
 This is normally done as a  player ability.
 Any or all investigators may contribute any number of clues towards the total number of clues required to advance the act.
 * A card ability that refers to clues “at a location” is referring to the undiscovered clues that are currently on that location.

-See also: “Act Deck and Agenda Deck” on page 3, “Tokens, Running out of ” on page 20.
+See also: [Act Deck and Agenda Deck](#act-deck-and-agenda-deck), “Tokens, Running out of ” on page 20.

 ### Collection